Does your baby have sensitive skin that is prone to rashes? Are you wondering if the rash is caused by the heat or something else?

 As long as you make an effort to cool your baby down once you notice the heat rash, you shouldn’t have many other worries.

-Heat rashes typically disappear all on their own and have no negative side effects for your baby.
+Heat rashes typically disappear on their own and have no negative side effects for your baby.
 However, there are rare cases where a heat rash can lead to other problems.

-If you notice any of the following you should immediately contact your doctor.
+If you notice any of the following, you should immediately contact your doctor.

 - Pus-filled blisters.

 - Red streaks on the skin.

 - Swollen lymph nodes.